Bluetooth Beacon

 Bluetooth beacons

-The history of Bluetooth beacons begins in 1989 with the creation of Bluetooth technology by Dr. Nils Rydebeck and Dr. Johan Ullman of Ericsson who developed a technology that was initially called MC Link, this along with contributions from engineers at Nokia, IBM, Intel and Toshiba ultimately became Bluetooth.
-The Bluetooth Low Energy protocol was introduced in 2010.
-The one-way broadcast communication mechanism that it provided to enable Bluetooth devices to be discovered by each other (Bluetooth advertising packets) enabled the creation of Bluetooth beacon devices.
-Beacon technology was given a huge boost in visibility and popularity by the release of Apple’s iBeacon protocol in 2013 which allowed mobile apps to receive and respond to signals from beacons.
 The deployment of Bluetooth beacons, manufactured by Qualcomm’s Gimbal team, using the iBeacon protocol, in all of Apple’s US stores inspired other retailers to adopt the technology.
 Apple was generally regarded as one of the world’s leading brick and mortar retailers and had the highest dollar per square foot revenue of any retailer at the time.
 They used iBeacon as a way of triggering the “store mode” of the Apple Store shopping app.

 By 2014, more than half of the top 100 retailers in the U.S. had implemented Bluetooth beacon technology for data gathering and proximity advertising.
-Today, Bluetooth beacons are widely used to create an enhanced customer experience through proximity marketing that delivers special offers to the mobile devices of shoppers running dedicated Bluetooth applications.
+Today, these beacons are widely used to create an enhanced customer experience through proximity marketing that delivers special offers to the mobile devices of shoppers running dedicated Bluetooth applications.

 Beacons are also used extensively for indoor positioning and navigation.
 This application of the technology deploys a network of beacons mounted within a building that communicates with a mobile app to guide an individual or offer information about their current location.